 - Political behavior doesn’t start in the public sphere and is not limited to it.
 Both our personal and public behavior are rooted in personal philosophy, conceptions of identity – or the absence of it – as well as individual psychology, and a thinking pattern spreads across life realms as well as though groups of people based on the interaction of the individual and the social.

 It is extremely rewarding to treat authoritarianism’s symptoms as separate problems.
-Researchers of ‘populism’ or ‘racism’ will tell you that they have very little to do with ‘anti-semitism’ or ‘fundamentalism’ – even though those things sometimes correlate.
-And the way they defined and delimited their problem makes sure that nothing fruitful ever comes from their inquiries – least of all some inspired thoughts toward a solution.
+Researchers of ‘populism’ will tell you that they have very little to do with ‘antisemitism’ or ‘fundamentalism’ – even though those things sometimes correlate.
+And the way researchers define and delimit their subject makes sure that nothing fruitful ever comes from their inquiries – least of all some inspired thoughts toward a solution.

 - Short-sighted and highly specialized thinking about narrow and poorly defined problems gets you academic tenure and a regular spot on TV as an expert.
 This self-imposed blindness also discourages inter-expertise ventures, let alone genuine, multidisciplinary inquiry.